WILSON HOUSE – House Colour Yellow

 What is Wilson House like?

+We are a caring house with a real sense of family and friendship.
+There are rarely fallings out as we stick together and support each other.
 Wilson means family and that means no one gets left behind.
 ‘Aureus est gentis’, latin for ‘family is golden’ is our House colour.
 Our house emblem is a sunflower and each year our Year 11’s present each other with sunflowers at their leavers’ assembly with a note attached as a leaving present.

+The House charity that Wilson supports is the ‘Mombasa Children’.
+We have sent medical supplies, sponsored children to be able to attend school and bought equipment.
 The House has Skyped with the children in our House assembly.
 Our link is through the charity based in Rustington.
 We hope in the future to send Wilson House pupils to visit the school.

 Having taken the helm at Wilson half way through last year following the much-lamented departure of Mr Goldsmith, I can look back at my first full school year as Head of Wilson and truly say that it has been a thoroughly enjoyable experience (although some of the students may feel differently).
 Working with the Wilsonites every day and hearing about what they have been up to is what makes the job worth doing; it is an honour to now be able to share some of their antics and achievements with you.